Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Abstract

 \section{Abstract}

 The Traveling Salesman Problem is a fundamental combinatorial optimization problem widely studied in operations research.
 Despite its simple formulation, it remains computationally challenging due to the exponential growth of the search space and the large number of constraints required to eliminate subtours.
 This paper introduces a preprocessing strategy that significantly reduces the size of the optimization model by restricting the set of candidate arcs and retaining only the lowest-cost neighbors for each vertex.
 Computational experiments on TSPLIB benchmark instances demonstrate that the proposed approach substantially reduces the number of decision variables.
-The method is evaluated using both classical and quantum optimization techniques, showing improvements in computational time and reductions in optimality gaps.
-Overall, the results indicate that the proposed preprocessing enhances the scalability of the formulations and makes them more suitable for both classical solvers and emerging quantum optimization frameworks.
+The method is evaluated using both classical and quantum optimization techniques, showing improvements in computational time and { consistent reductions in optimality gaps, while maintaining high-quality solutions}.
+Overall, the results indicate that the proposed preprocessing enhances the scalability of the formulation and makes it more suitable for both classical solvers and emerging quantum optimization frameworks.